aaronli39/zipshop/README.md

-Please view this project on desktop, the website is not very mobile friendly.
+For best experience, please view this project on desktop, the app was not optimized for mobile viewports.

 # Zipshop
 This will be an Amazon API powered and Amazon themed e-commerce app for me to learn about React, state management, and Firebase